leppekja/IRS-990-DAFs/README.md

 Iterate through all 990 forms and select those with a donor advised fund.
 Collect object IDs and gather into a file for further analysis.

 IRS 990 Forms in XML can be downloaded [in bulk from AWS](https://docs.opendata.aws/irs-990/readme.html) using the [AWS CLI](https://docs.aws.amazon.com/cli/index.html).
-This was the simplest command I could find, downloading only forms from 2018:
+This was the simplest (probably least efficient also) command I could find, downloading only forms from 2018:

     aws s3 sync s3://irs-form-990/ ./<local file here> --exclude "*" --include "2018*"